heisenlord/PingApply/README.md

 # PINGAPPLY Chrome Extension

-## One-Click Apply for All Jobs on VIT CDC Portal
+## One-Click Apply for All Jobs on VIT CDC Portal (sorry for late response solved most of the bugs and solving the remaing bug by NOV3 will report everything clean)
+## By the way I was thinking of making group PingApply suggest me some things to do it

 ### Installation